Topportunities at the LHC: Rare Top Decays with Light Singlets: Operators of interest

-In the case where we add a BSM singlet scalar $S$, we can write down new operators at dimension five, which consist of a SM marginal operator with a scalar added on.
-There are multiple such operators containing the top quark, but they are related by the quark equations of motion.
-We non-redundantly choose one Yukawa-like and one kinetic-like operator in which the top decay amplitudes arise directly.
-This will allow us to easily exhibit the different effects these operators may have in the phenomenology of the $S$ itself in \cref{sec:bsmdecays}.
-Similar operators appear at dimension six involving two scalar singlets, such that these operators do not destabilize $S$.
-The fermion singlet $N$ can enter into four-fermi operators like those in the SMEFT, and we consider examples involving one or two fermion singlets, but again do not comprehensively study all the possibilities.
-The BSM vector boson $Z'$ can be used to construct an additional dimension-six dipole operator.\footnote{We do not consider the case where the top quark is directly charged under a flavored $Z'$ gauge symmetry, which would allow new marginal operators contributing to exotic top decays e.g. $\bar u_{R3} \slashed{Z'} u_{R2}$.
+Turning to the BSM vector boson $Z'$, this can be used to construct an additional dimension-six dipole operator.
+We do not consider the case where the top quark is directly charged under a flavored $Z'$ gauge symmetry, which would allow new marginal operators contributing to exotic top decays e.g. $\bar u_{R3} \slashed{Z'} u_{R2}$.
 Since such gauge symmetries are not respected by the SM Yukawas, they must be broken far above the electroweak scale in order to generate the Yukawas, and then the $Z'$ will not be accessible in top decays.
-It would be interesting to understand precisely whether there is any room for observable $\bar t \to Z' \bar c$ at small gauge coupling where one could conceivably avoid the flavor constraints, but this requires more detailed flavor analysis than we pursue.}
+It would be interesting to understand precisely whether there is any room for observable $\bar t \to Z' \bar c$ at small gauge coupling where one could conceivably avoid the flavor constraints, but this requires more detailed flavor analysis than we pursue.

 We will find branching ratios which result in thousands to millions of exotic top decays at the HL-LHC.
 So it is conceivable that even further suppressed decays could still result in many rare top decays with potentially visible signatures.
 Some amplitudes of top decays to SM final states through operators up to dimension 13 have recently been studied \cite{Bradshaw:2023wco}.
-An interesting line of further pursuit would be to consider models introducing new light SM singlets where the leading effects on top quarks are in even higher-dimensional operators---perhaps the case of an additional discrete symmetry requiring some number $n$ of light singlets as decay products.
+An interesting line of further pursuit would be to consider models introducing new light SM singlets where the leading effects on top quarks are in even higher-dimensional operators --- perhaps the case of an additional discrete symmetry requiring some number $n$ of light singlets as decay products.
 We leave such efforts on maximizing the rare top decay discovery potential to future work.